magpie294/mgcimath/index.md

-## Marc Garneau Math Club
+## MGCI Math Club

-MGCI Math Club is the math club at Marc Garneau Collegiate institute!
+MGCI Math Club is the math club at Marc Garneau Collegiate Institute!
 We're a community of students dedicated to promoting math in our school.

-Throughout the course of the year, we run weekly lectures and organize teams to go to various competitions such as the CHMMC, CMIMC, Girls in Math at Yale, and ARML.
+Through the course of the year, we run weekly lectures and organize teams to go to various competitions such as the CHMMC, CMIMC, Girls in Math at Yale, and ARML.

 ### MGMT